garrandall/popular-music-data/tracks/what-a-woman-in-love-won-t-do-sandy-posey.md

 I never ask you where youve been
 I always let you sleep late
 And bring you breakfast baby in bed
-Lord what a woman in love wont do.
+Lord what a woman in love won't do.

 At times I've caught you lying
 With your bare face hanging out
 But I just couldnt follow through
 I'd just be proving
 That you're being untrue
-Lord what a woman in love wont do.
+Lord what a woman in love won't do.

 What makes me keep on
 Puttin up with this?